0xSteve/FaultTolerancePatternRecognition/README.md

 ## Underwater Data Collection Experiment

-There is a need to test this algorithm for FT Topology Control (TC) and Topology Maintenance (TM) in the types of communicatio networks where high latency and low bandwidth are a common performance concern.
+There is a need to test this algorithm for FT Topology Control (TC) and Topology Maintenance (TM) in the types of communication networks where high latency and low bandwidth are a common performance concern.

 In order to ensure some integrity in the work, an experiment in underwater data